 In January 2016, the FASB issued ASU 2016-01, "Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities."
 The amendments in ASU 2016-01, among other things: 1) Requires equity investments (except those accounted for under the equity method of accounting, or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
 2) Requires public business entities to use the exit price notion when measuring the fair value of financial instruments for disclosure purposes.
 3) Requires separate presentation of financial assets and financial liabilities by measurement category and form of financial asset (i.e., securities or loans and receivables).
 4) Eliminates the requirement for public business entities to disclose the method(s) and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amortized cost.
-The amendments in this ASU are effective for public companies for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-The Company is currently assessing the impact that ASU 2016-01 will have on its consolidated financial statements.
+The amendments in this ASU are effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
+The Company does not expect the adoption of ASU 2016-01 to have a material impact on its consolidated financial statements.
+The Company hired a vendor to assist with exit price disclosures.

 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)."
 Among other things, in the amendments in ASU 2016-02, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: (1) A lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) A right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Under the new guidance, lessor accounting is largely unchanged.
 Certain targeted improvements were made to align, where necessary, lessor accounting with the lessee accounting model and Topic 606, Revenue from Contracts with Customers.
 The amendments in this ASU are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early application is permitted upon issuance.
 Lessees (for capital and operating leases) and lessors (for sales-type, direct financing, and operating leases) must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 The modified retrospective approach would not require any transition accounting for leases that expired before the earliest comparative period presented.
 Lessees and lessors may not apply a full retrospective transition approach.
 The Company is currently assessing the impact that ASU 2016-02 will have on its consolidated financial statements.
+The Company is the lessee of six banking locations and one ATM location, the majority of which meet the standard's definition of a financing lease.
+At the effective date, the Company will recognize a lease liability and a right-of-use asset.
+Pro-forma analysis based on current lease contracts indicates that the lease liability and the right-of-use asset are similar in amount, with only nominal difference.
+The Company is the lessor of three properties, which will be treated as short-term operating leases.